ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	provide traditional IP networking features that are required to support VPC networking.
 	**Enhanced networking** uses **single root I/O virtualization (SR-IOV)** to provide high-performance networking capabilities on supported instance types. ==SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.== Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
 There is no additional charge for using enhanced networking. supports network speeds of up to 100 Gbps for supported instance types.

-**Amazon Elastic MapReduce(EMR)** ==is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark, on AWS to process and analyze vast amounts of data.== By using these frameworks and related open-source projects such as Apache Hive and Apache Pig, you can process data for analytics purposes and business intelligence workloads.
+**AWS EMR(Elastic MapReduce)** ==is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark, on AWS to process and analyze vast amounts of data.== By using these frameworks and related open-source projects such as Apache Hive and Apache Pig, you can process data for analytics purposes and business intelligence workloads.
 Additionally, you can use Amazon EMR to transform and move large amounts of data into and out of other AWS data stores and databases such as Amazon Simple Storage Service (Amazon S3) and Amazon DynamoDB.
 <img src="Definations.assets/Big-Data-Redesign_Diagram_Enterprise-Data-Warehouse.52d3e98fc79bf05e60c0f8278f067de595d5d3b2.png" alt="img" style="zoom: 80%;" />

 **AWS Single Sign-On (SSO)** is a cloud SSO service that just makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.